mfarhad1994/Data-Engineering-Projects/10. ETL Pipelines on Google Cloud and BigQuery/README.md

 Upon execution, the temporary table is updated with these new values.
 Refreshing BigQuery will reveal the presence of additional columns—confirming the enhancement of our dataset.

-Now, the workflow merges this enriched data into Green_trip_data, eliminating redundant tables such as green_tripdata_2019_01 and green_tripdata_2019_01_ext.
+Now, the workflow merges this enriched data into green_tripdata, eliminating redundant tables such as green_tripdata_2019_01 and green_tripdata_2019_01_ext.

 ## Implementing Conditional Logic for Multiple Datasets